wso2-attic/ballerina-integrator/README.md

 ### Logging

-Ballerina has a log package for logging to the console.
-You can import ballerina/log package and start logging.
-The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.
+The Ballerina log package provides various functions that you can use to print log messages on the console, depending on your requirement.
+You can import the ballerina/log package and start logging.
+The following section describes how to search, analyze, and visualise logs in real time using Elastic Stack.

-- Start the Ballerina Service with the following command from `backend-for-frontend/guide`
+- Navigate to `backend-for-frontend/guide` and execute the following command to start the Ballerina service:
 ```
    $ nohup ballerina run mobile_bff > ballerina.log &
 ```
-   NOTE: This will write the console log to the `ballerina.log` file in the `backend-for-frontend/guide` directory
+   > **NOTE**: This writes console logs to the `ballerina.log` file in the `backend-for-frontend/guide` directory.

-- Start Elasticsearch using the following command
+- Execute the following command to start Elasticsearch:

 ```
    $ docker run -p 9200:9200 -p 9300:9300 -it -h elasticsearch --name \
    elasticsearch docker.elastic.co/elasticsearch/elasticsearch:6.2.2
 ```

-   NOTE: Linux users might need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`
+  > **NOTE**: Linux users may need to run `sudo sysctl -w vm.max_map_count=262144` to increase `vm.max_map_count`

-- Start Kibana plugin for data visualization with Elasticsearch
+- Execute the following command to start the Kibana plugin for data visualisation with Elasticsearch:
 ```
    $ docker run -p 5601:5601 -h kibana --name kibana --link \
    elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
 ```

-- Configure logstash to format the ballerina logs
+- Follow the steps below to configure logstash to format Ballerina logs:

-i) Create a file named `logstash.conf` with the following content
+1. Create a file named `logstash.conf` with the following content:
 ```
 input {
  beats{